-Many a marketing expert has contacted me to pitch their services to help grow the Nose Butter® empire (as the husband calls it).
-Inevitably every one of them asks, "Why do all the dog breed labels?
-Why not just have one label with a dog nose on it."
+Many a marketing expert has contacted us with offers of their services.
+Inevitably, every single one of them says, “Why do you have all those dog breed labels?
+Why don’t you have one label with a dog’s nose on it?

-Ever since that first friendly wolf puppy crawled to the campfire for a snack, humankind has wanted a dog that was bigger, smaller, fluffier, taller, longer, and every imaginable color combination, friendlier, more fierce, better tracker, better swimmer, the list is truly endless.
+Ever since that first friendly wolf puppy crawled to the campfire for a snack, humankind has wanted a dog that was bigger, smaller, fluffier, taller, longer, every imaginable color combination, friendlier, more fierce, better tracker, better swimmer, the list is truly endless.

-Also, canine genetics is relatively easy to work with compared to many other species.
-In dogs, ONE genetic variation controls the type of coat and shape and size of ears.
-In people every single characteristic like hair color or eye color is controlled by a complex genetic map.
+Canine genetics is relatively easy to work with when compared to many other species.
+In dogs, ONE genetic variation controls coat type and earset, size and shape.
+In people every characteristic such as hair or eye color is controlled by complex genetic coding.

-CanMap,a mind-boggling research project actually determined that all, as in EVERY, factor that changes how dogs look (ears, coat type, color) are controlled by one of only 50 different genetic combinations. (science stuff is below)
+CanMap,a mind-boggling research project actually determined that all, as in EVERY, factor that changes how dogs look (ears, coat, color) are controlled by one of only 50 different genetic combinations.

-There is a dog breed for every preference, every climate, every lifestyle, every imaginable desire!
+This allows people to breed a dog for every job, every climate, every lifestyle, every canine imaginable variation!
 Plus, we have the dazzling array of fabulous mixes!

 In answer to the question...WHY SO MANY DOG BREED LABELS?

 To celebrate the mind-boggling diversity amongst dogs and the people who love them!

 Tili, our 175# Leonberger/Great Pyrenees girl and Larkan and Cinnabar, smooth Brussels Griffons (12-15# each) are pictured.